PatrekGill/EventTrackerProject/README.md

 ## Lessons Learned (at the moment)
 - Start smaller with service objects
-I would've helped me greatly to have started on smaller object to fully-implement CRUD operations as a template, rather then spending my time with completing so much of the relationships with the main table `Game`.
+It would've helped me greatly to have started on smaller object to fully-implement CRUD operations as a template, rather then spending my time with completing so much of the relationships with the main table `Game`.

 ## Database Schema
 ![Database Schema](https://drive.google.com/uc?export=view&id=1NkOGlh_AphY1Ze4anoymngzl9j3nBTPr)